75 BIRD SHOOT SUNDAY TBC

-Our next scheduled 75 Bird Sporting Clay shoot will be held on Sunday 15th of November and will be following goverment guidelines regarding the ongoing COVID-19 pandemic:
+Our next scheduled 75 Bird Sporting Clay shoot is TBC due to National Lockdown 3.0 We will be following goverment guidelines regarding the ongoing COVID-19 pandemic:

 Anyone who is feeling unwell with symptoms such as high temperature, new continuous cough, breathing difficulties, changes in sense of taste or smell must not attend.